 The steering committee leads the professional staff through the key steps of the Accreditation process.
-The committee comprises the principal and 3-8 faculty members, depending upon the size of the school, and it includes two Accreditation Coordinators, whom the principal selects from the faculty.
+The committee comprises the principal and three to eight faculty members, depending upon the size of the school, and it includes two Accreditation Coordinators, whom the principal selects from the faculty.